-As of March 31, 2021, the Company has net operating loss carryforwards for state and local income tax purposes of \$1,565,484, net of valuation allowances, which are available to offset future state and local taxable income.
+As of March 31, 2022, the Company has net operating loss carryforwards for state and local income tax purposes of \$946,209, net of valuation allowances, which are available to offset future state and local taxable income.
 The state and local net operating loss carryforwards expire in tax years ending in 2022 through 2039.
-The Company also has approximately \$561,000, net of valuation allowances, of federal net operating loss carryforwards consist of a portion that will expire in tax years ending in 2032 through 2037.
+The Company also has approximately \$561,000, net of valuation allowances, of federal net operating losses.
+These federal net operating loss carryforwards consist of a portion that will expire in tax years ending in 2032 through 2037.
 The remaining portion of the federal net operating loss carryforwards do not expire, but cannot be utilized until 2038 and are limited by Internal Revenue Code ("IRC") Section 382.

-The valuation allowance for deferred tax assets as of March 31, 2021 is \$5,646,190.
+The valuation allowance for deferred tax assets as of March 31, 2022 is \$5,533,225.
 Of this amount, \$2,313,715 is related to state and local net operating loss carryforwards that, in the judgment of management, are not more likely than not to be realized.
-The remaining valuation allowance of \$3,332,475 is related to federal net operating losses and net unrealized built-in losses, which are limited by the provisions of IRC Section 382.
+The remaining valuation allowance of \$3,219,510 is related to federal net operating losses and net unrealized built-in losses, which are limited by the provisions of IRC Section 382.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some or all of the deferred tax assets will not be realized.
 When evaluating the need for a valuation allowance, the Company considers the operating and tax results of StoneX Group, as income taxes are allocated to the Company on a pro-rata basis.